mckunkel/clas12docs/OfflineSoftware/source/plotting/directories_and_trees.rst

 Working with Directories
 ========================

-The histogramming package also provides object persistence.
+The histogram package also provides object persistence.
 Data objects can be created in groups within a directory which can save data objects to evio file and read them.
 Consider example: